- Programs Menu

 Rogers County is situated on the Mother Road—Historic Route 66 and is the home of the Will Rogers Memorial Museum, Rogers State University and the Port of Catoosa, one of the largest inland river-ports in the United States.
 Penny provides quarterly child care training courses for daycare workers in centers and homes.
 In addition, she collaborates with DHS and tribal child care staff to sponsor a yearly child care conference.
 Penny also teaches financial management, health & fitness & topics related to family resilience.

-Farming and ranching have been the backbone of this county since its settlement thus Extension plays an active part in the lives of its citizens.
+Farming and ranching have been the backbone of Roger Mills County since its settlement thus Extension plays an active part in the lives of its citizens.
 The county seat is Cheyenne and the Washita Battlefield National Historic Site is west of Cheyenne where Lt.
 Col. George A. Custer and Chief Black Kettle engaged in a skirmish at dawn on November 27, 1868 at the time of the Plains and Indians Wars.
 Extension programming in the county has centered around Family Resiliency and youth work.
 They have a very active 4-H program.

 April’s issue teams include Hunger and Resilence.
 April works with the Power 1 Program at the local community college teaching budgeting and finance courses, as well as job readiness programs.
 She partners with the local elementary schools to teach health and nutrition and also teaches wild game and fish cooking safety to adults and youth.
 She works with local 4H clubs and volunteer to empower and teach our youth and serves as the advisor to the Oklahoma Home and Community Education Members.